When I first started practicing my editorial skills on the HubSpot Marketing Blog, I didn't quite realize how much time each one would take.

 This post isn't about cutting corners; it's about editing efficiently.
-That sometimes means giving more thoughtful feedback up front so your job is easier when the final draft does come in.
-Other times, it means keeping a few key websites handy so you can refer to them quickly -- whether you're checking the author's math or adding a Pinterest Pin It button to an image.
+That sometimes means giving more thoughtful feedback upfront so your job is easier when the final draft does come in.
+Other times, it means keeping a few key websites handy so you can refer to them quickly – whether you're checking the author's math or adding a Pinterest “Pin It” button to an image.

-12 Ways to Save Time While Editing a Piece of Writing
+11 Ways to Save Time While Editing a Piece of Writing

-1) Find a quiet space to do your editing.
+1. Find a quiet space to do your editing.

 Research shows that multitasking like that can make us far less effective at our work and increase mistakes and stress.
-And when you're editing, you're trying to catch those mistakes -- so you want to be extra diligent.
+And when you're editing, you're trying to catch those mistakes so you want to be extra diligent.

 Instead, find a place where you can plug in and concentrate fully on the piece in front of you.
 When you get there, turn off those pesky email and social media notifications, and put your phone on airplane mode (or, better yet, leave it in your bag).

-2) Be sure the topic aligns with your content strategy.
+2. Be sure the topic aligns with your content strategy.

 Does this topic align with our content strategy?

-- Will our readers and buyer personas care about it?
+Will our readers and buyer personas care about it?

 If you're concerned the piece isn't about a topic your readers will be interested in, think about how to tweak the angle.

 You'll also want to reflect on how the piece fits in with what you've written in the past -- especially if the piece is a blog post.

-This may seem like we're adding time here, but trust me, this'll save you a lot of time and pain in the long run.
+This may seem like we're adding time here, but trust me, this will save you a lot of time and pain in the long run.
 If you've ever started editing a piece line-by-line only to realize it needs to be completely restructured, you know what I mean.

-"Sometimes, an author sends a piece in before it's ready to be edited," says Corey Wainwright, HubSpot's Director of Content.
-"Learning to recognize those instances can save you a ton of time, because otherwise you start just rewriting the piece, which isn't helpful to either of you."
+"Sometimes, an author sends a piece in before it's ready to be edited," said Corey Wainwright, HubSpot's Website CRO strategist & copywriter at HubSpot.
+"Learning to recognize those instances can save you a ton of time because otherwise you start just rewriting the piece, which isn't helpful to either of you."

-If the piece needs an overwhelming amount of editing help, then the author's writing may not be a fit for your publication -- and you'll save a lot of time by telling the contributor outright.
+If the piece needs an overwhelming amount of editing help, then the author's writing may not be a fit for your publication – and you'll save a lot of time by telling the contributor outright.

-4) Check for places where the author can fill in the blanks.
+4. Check for places where the author can fill in the blanks.

 Aside from providing larger, more broad feedback, you should also read through the piece to identify smaller improvements that you might want (or need) the author's help on.

 Are any sources missing citations?
-(This is a big one.)
+This is a big one.

 As you read, take notes on these points in an email draft to the author.
 Once you're done, make sure you clean up the notes so they're comprehensible.

-5) Bookmark helpful websites for quick referencing.
+5. Bookmark helpful websites for quick referencing.

 This is where I like to keep a few websites bookmarked for reference.
 Here are the ones I prefer.

-According to Fast Company, Sedaris tests his works-in-progress by reading it aloud to live audiences because it helps him notice imperfections in the text.
-As he reads, he'll circle everything from confusing or misleading phrasing to closely repeated words or words that sound alike in the same paragraph
+According to Fast Company, Sedaris tests his works-in-progress by reading them aloud to live audiences because it helps him notice imperfections in the text.
+As he reads, he'll circle everything from confusing or misleading phrasing to closely repeated words.

 "I used to hate it when a book came out or a story was published and I would be like Ddamn, how did I not catch that?'"
 Sedaris said.
 "But you pretty much always catch it when you're reading out loud."

 Reading out loud will help you catch these errors in the first go-round, which will save you time later.

-8) Use "Find and Replace" to quickly fix common errors.
+8. Use "Find and Replace" to quickly fix common errors.

 It doesn't matter how meticulously you eyeballed a piece of writing: More often than not, you will find additional errors using spell check that you would otherwise miss.

 Just remember to give the document a few extra seconds to process your piece once you've pasted it in there, as Word takes a little longer to "read" your piece and uncover any mistakes.

 But what are you sacrificing by making more, minor improvements?
 And are those sacrifices realistic?
 Are they worth your time?
-At some point, you need to ask yourself: When is "good enough" good enough?
+At some point, you need to ask yourself: “When is 'good enough' good enough?”

 Of course, knowing what the threshold for "good enough" is easier said than done.
 Here's a helpful formula to give you some direction:

-- The piece successfully solves the problem, addresses the need, or conveys the message intended.
+The piece successfully solves the problem, addresses the need, or conveys the message intended.

 It is clearly and distinctly on brand.

 The quality of work is consistent with or above the level of previous work.

 It has been thoroughly yet objectively scrutinized by other qualified individuals.

 The final decision of preference had been left in the hands of the creator.